atvivek/identification-and-annotation-of-miRNA-genes-in-plants/README.md

       workshop@172.16.1.__

-   After this,  a new windows pops up.
+   After this,  a new window pops up.

       Enter password